Saghen/blink.cmp/docs/configuration/reference.md

 -- Controls how the completion items are rendered on the popup window completion.menu.draw = {
-  -- Aligns the keyword you've typed to a component in the menu align_to_component = 'label', -- or 'none' to disable -- Left and right padding, optionally { left, right } for different padding on each side padding = 1,
+  -- Aligns the keyword you've typed to a component in the menu align_to = 'label', -- or 'none' to disable, or 'cursor' to align to the cursor -- Left and right padding, optionally { left, right } for different padding on each side padding = 1,
   -- Gap between columns